 Such an organic, healthy surging movement is not depleting or effortful.
 Rather, it’s a freeing release that energizes our whole being.
 But this only happens when our organic, appropriate aggression aligns with God’s will.
 The positive new reality we are striving for can only come to pass when we have freed ourselves from the confusions that accompany our denial of our soul movements—of our inner call to give ourselves over to God.

 When we step into the new reality, we won’t have to ask if we should stand up and assert ourselves or give in and follow.
 We won’t doubt the nature of those we need and depend on.
-We won’t question the motives of authority.
+And we won’t question the motives of authority.
 We won’t have to grapple with our intellect alone, which could never give us the insight we want.
 We will enjoy spontaneity.
 The knowledge we need will land in our lap, strong and clear, without nagging doubt.

 We will flow from the center of ourselves where God lives and reigns, where Christ is king, and where all is right in our world: in our actions, in our perceptions, in our knowledge, in our reactions and in our feelings.
 The peace and single point of focus we long for lies in this key: total surrender to God.
 Friends, use this key.